 Where these neighborhood joints differ is the old school arcade games, craft beer, and bring-you-own-food policy.
 No matter which one you venture to, these beercades pack them in.
 So get in line next to your favorite game and fortify yourself with a cold draft beer.

-This is the only beercade in Boystown, but the clientele is not the only thing that sets it apart from Emporium and Headquarters.
-It's the former home of Buck's Saloon, one of original gay bars on Halsted street.
+This northside beercade has locations in Lakeview and Lincoln Park.
+The Halsted Street location is in the former home of Buck's Saloon, one of original gay bars in Boystown.
 The incredibly large back patio has a full bar serving the same 24 rotating craft beers on draft that are available at the front bar.
-A bartender nicknamed, Vegas, gladly talked us through the extensive shelf of bourbon, whiskey, rye, and scotch and helped us select a sipping bourbon to cap off the night.
+The Sheffield location, in the former Headquarters space, has an equally spacious and funky vibe.

 Both spots are in residential areas and draw in more of a neighborhood crowd, especially during the week.
 The games are free and the drinks are strong at both.
 The Lincoln Park location also hosts a popular series of themed pop-up events, like Game of Thrones and Friends nights.